The 6 Health Benefits of Beets

 Here are a few more good reasons for including beets in your diet.

-They help detox the body.
+Beets help to detox the body.

 One of the most outstanding qualities of beets is its ability to help the body’s betaine stay intact.
 The liver cells need betaine for getting rid of toxins.
 Betaine not only protects the bile ducts but it helps ensure that the liver is functioning properly by thinning the bile, thereby allowing it to flow easily to the liver and all the way to the small intestine.